Why Your Dog Wants to Move to St. Augustine

 Anyone who lives in St. Johns County knows there's not enough time to see or do everything the area offers, so I recommend a doggy bucket list.
 Mine begins with, what else, dog parks.
 The dog parks listed below offer the security of fenced-in play spaces, and although your dog can go leash-less in the this spaces, all parks enforce strict leash rules when your pup is in other park areas.

-Here's a bite of information on two of these parks that are top dog for me and my pooch.
-Paws Dog Park at Treaty Park offers open and shaded areas to wander with a leash, as well as two large fenced areas (one for small dogs and the other for large dogs) for unrestricted play.
+Here's a bite of information on two of these parks that are top dog for my pooch and I. Paws Dog Park at Treaty Park offers open and shaded areas to wander with a leash, as well as two large fenced areas (one for small dogs and the other for large dogs) for unrestricted play.
 The Paws Dog Park at Davis Park Complex also has two separate areas for small and large dogs, and they even have a dog wash station.

 At the tail end of this, I'd be remiss not to mention that many new housing communities now offer dog parks as part of their amenities.